A politics degree can open doors to a range of careers, including political work, social and political research, journalism, PR and marketing

 - accountancy and banking organisations

-- commercial businesses - particularly within marketing departments
+- commercial businesses - particularly within marketing or PR departments

 - law firms